-Why Alliance Against Displacement will not support the HALT rally against foreign investment in housing: By Alliance Against Displacement
+Why Alliance Against Displacement will not support the HALT rally against foreign investment in housing

 On Saturday, September 17th, HALT (Housing Action by Local Taxpayers) is organizing a “Housing Rally to Halt the Madness.”
 They have invited Alliance Against Displacement (AAD) to participate in their rally and have offered us a speaking slot.
 We have been wary of the politics underlying this group, and other similar groups that preceded it like the “Don’t Have a Million” gathering.
 After some careful consideration we have decided to turn down HALT’s offer.